chriswininger/DLA-Studio-2025/README.md

 believed the page to be mostly empty.
 This should also help with search indexing.

 The prerender phase, serves the inital vite build from dist, visits the routes with puppet and creates new static assets from them.

+# Preview

+`npm run preview`, this is not to be confusd with `npm run dev` which is an easy way to server the site during development.
+Preview is used to serve the dist folder and was primarily added to allow generation of the static pages.
+You can run it youself to see how things will serve.
+To truly see what will be seen durring prerender, first run `npm run build:base` to generate the base vite site in the dist folder